henryseg/Veering/README.md

     sage: from file_io import parse_data_file
     sage: veering_isosigs = parse_data_file('Data/veering_census.txt')

-The list veering_isosigs now contains taut isomorphism signatures for all veering triangulations, up to 16 tetrahedra.
-Our code is mainly intended for batch processing.
-However, examining individual manifolds is also possible:

     sage: sig = veering_isosigs[1]; sig
     'cPcbbbiht_12'

-This is the taut isomorphism signature for the only known veering structure on the figure eight knot complement.
-We can now compute various properties and invariants:

     sage: import taut_polytope
     sage: taut_polytope.is_layered(sig)
     True

-So this taut triangulation is layered; thus the figure eight knot complement is fibred.
-To compute the small and large polynomials
-type:

     sage: import veering_polynomial
     sage: veering_polynomial.big_polynomial(sig)
     a^3 - 4*a^2 + 4*a - 1
     sage: veering_polynomial.small_polynomial(sig)
     a^2 - 3*a + 1

-Note that the small polynomial divides the large.
+    sage: veering_polynomial.small_polynomial(sig, mode = 'alexander')
+    a^2 - 3*a + 1

+The list veering_isosigs contains taut isomorphism signatures for all veering triangulations, up to 16 tetrahedra.
+Our code is mainly intended for batch processing.
+However, examining individual manifolds is also possible.
+For example 'cPcbbbiht_12' is the taut isomorphism signature for the only known veering structure on the figure eight knot complement.

+We can compute various properties and invariants.
+As computed above, this taut triangulation is layered; thus the figure eight knot complement is fibred.
+Note also that the small veering polynomial divides the big veering polynomial; this is true in general.
+Also, for the figure eight knot the small polynomial equals the Alexander polynomial; this is not true in general.

 ### Webpage